The King of the Cats: Influence

-Also in other manga/anime, Aria the Natural by Kozue Amano, Cait Sith was featured as one of the characters.
-He was depicted as anthropomorphic fat black cat and rules over the Cats' Kingdom in Neo-Venezia, often involved mainly in more supranatural arcs.
+In another manga/anime, Aria the Natural by Kozue Amano, Cait Sith is featured as one of the characters.
+He is depicted as anthropomorphic, fat, black cat, and rules over the Cats' Kingdom in Neo-Venezia, often being involved in the story's more supranatural arcs.

-The story is referenced in the videogame Ni No Kuni where the kingdom of Ding Dong Dell is ruled by an anthropomorphic cat named King Tom Tildrum XIV.
+The story is referenced in the videogame Ni No Kuni, where the kingdom of Ding Dong Dell is ruled by an anthropomorphic cat named King Tom Tildrum XIV.
 His counterpart in the human world is a housecat named Timmy Toldrum.